LuBu0505/mc-docs.zh-cn/articles/networking/networking-overview.md

 <!--
 ### <a name="vnettap"></a>Virtual Network TAP
 Azure virtual network TAP (Terminal Access Point) allows you to continuously stream your virtual machine network traffic to a network packet collector or analytics tool.
 The collector or analytics tool is provided by a [network virtual appliance](https://azure.microsoft.com/solutions/network-appliances/) partner.

-The following picture shows how virtual network TAP works.
+The following image shows how virtual network TAP works:

 :::image type="content" source="./media/networking-overview/virtual-network-tap-architecture.png" alt-text="How virtual network TAP works":::